perriera/extras_dbo/docs/ORACLE.md

 		link_directories(BEFORE "${ORACLE_LIB}" )
 35. The above are cmake 3.21 instructions that allow the CMake to be able to find the Oracle installation.
 It is all based on the environment variable *$ORACLE_HOME*.

+### Alternate Case
+> How to remove RED SQUIGGLY LINES in Visual Studio Code<br/>
+> Inside the editor press *Shift-Ctrl-P* and type in *CMake: Build*<br/>
+> This will cause the editor to rescan it's header includes and attempt to resolve the red squiggly lines (without having to restart the editor)

 ### Summary
 > This shows the Oracle Instant Client has been installed successfully however you still need to see if the development portion is setup correctly.
 These instructions would be great if the entire process could be automated, but for now being able to install Oracle Instant Client at all with just the instructions in this markdown file is a milestone (as material on this process is rather sporatric across the Internet at this point in time).